-Dustin Ferguson (Axegrinder 2, 5G Zombies), writer/director of The Beast Beneath is quite a busy guy.
+Dustin Ferguson (Axegrinder 2, Apex Predators), writer/director of The Beast Beneath is quite a busy guy.
 According to IMDB he’s directed 105 films since 2007.
 That’s a pace even Jess Franco couldn’t have kept up with.
-Surprisingly I haven’t seen many of them, so when I got the chance to review The Beast Beneath I, naturally, said yes.
+Surprisingly I haven’t seen many of them, so when I got the chance to review The Beast Beneath, I naturally said yes.

 As the body count rises Sheriff Brackett (D.T.
-Carney, John Dies at the End, High Hopes: The Amityville Horror Murders) has to deal with a mayor (Mel Novak, Game of Death, Tales of Frankenstein) who wants to cover it up.
+Carney, John Dies at the End, Left Alone in the Snow) has to deal with a mayor (Mel Novak, Game of Death, Tales of Frankenstein) who wants to cover it up.
 Meanwhile, scientist Dr. Brinkeman (Brinke Stevens, Eminence Hill, Slave Girls from Beyond Infinity), her brother Aaron (Eric Prochnau, Clown Motel: Spirits Arise) and his wife Cheryl (Sheri Davis, The Devil’s Heist, Blood Craft) have plans of their own for the creature.

 The Beast Beneath is an enjoyably silly and extremely low budget hour-long throwback to old school monster movies.
 The bits of the beast we get to see reminded me of the mine dwelling title beasties from The Boogens, only a bit more rubbery.
 But at least it wasn’t CGI.
 Unfortunately, the blood and explosion effects are.